Want to help out or contribute?

 renv::update()

-Let’s commit the changes made to the Git history.
+Let’s commit the changes made to the Git history with or with the Palette (, then type “commit”).

 Reading task: ~5 minutes